-Figure 6: Evaluation of the ANTsX mouse brain extraction, parcellation, and cortical thick- ness pipeline on an independent dataset consisting of 12 specimens × 7 time points = 84 total images. (a) Dice overlap comparisons with the provided brain masks provide generally good agreement with the brain extraction network. (b) Cortical volume measurements show sim- ilar average quantities over the developmental trajectory between the original anisotropic data and interpolated isotropic data.
-These results contrast with the cortical thickness measurements which show that cortical thickness estimation in anisotropic space severely underestimates the actual values.
+Figure 6: Evaluation of the ANTsX mouse brain extraction, parcellation, and cortical thick- ness pipeline on an independent dataset consisting of 12 specimens × 7 time points = 84 total images. (a) Dice overlap comparisons with the provided brain masks provide generally good agreement with the brain extraction network. (b) Cortical volume measurements show sim- ilar average quantities over the developmental trajectory between the original anisotropic data and interpolated isotropic data. (c) These results contrast with the cortical thickness measurements which show that cortical thickness estimation in anisotropic space severely underestimates the actual values.

 334 For evaluation, we used an additional publicly available dataset59 which is completely in-